sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 * Regression testing
   * This method generates the dictionary, and validates special labels against the dictionary.
-    * Thse labels are specifically designed to pass or fail validation
+    * These labels are specifically designed to pass or fail validation
     * If the validation result does not match the intent of the label, then there is a problem with the dictionary.
 * Static analysis
   * This evaluates the dictionary according to predefined rules, without necessarily comparing it against labels.